Illinois Landlord Tenant Law: What You Need to Know?

 - Not Providing a Written Lease

-One of the most common violations of Illinois landlord tenant law is not providing a written lease.
+One of the most common violations of Illinois law is not providing a written lease.
 A written lease is important because it sets forth the rights and responsibilities of both the landlord and the tenant.
 Without a written lease, tenants may be unaware of their rights, or they may be held to terms that are unfair or unreasonable.

 - Charging an Excessive Security Deposit